Tom Watson had yet another Open memory to savour today after firing a hole-in-one during his second round at Royal St George's.

 The American's four-iron approach was always right on line and bounced once before plummeting into the hole to spark a massive roar from the large gallery.

 Watson is not the oldest player to record a hole-in-one in the Open however.
 Gene Sarazen was 71 when he aced the famous Postage Stamp at Troon in 1973.

-Clarke was enjoying a rollercoaster round containing four birdies, an eagle, a bogey and a double bogey, moving from two under overnight to five under after 13 holes.
+At the time that was shared by overnight joint-leader Thomas Bjorn and Darren Clarke, with Clarke enjoying a rollercoaster round containing four birdies, an eagle, a bogey and a double bogey, moving from two under overnight to five under after 13 holes.

 However, the 42-year-old from Northern Ireland then dropped further shots at the 14th and 16th and, despite the perfect weather, Bjorn found himself back in the outright lead when he began his second round after almost six hours of play.